fmstacco/Carpe-Diem-Data-Solutions/README.md

 * As a potential client, I want to see what tools they use when offering their services so I can trust they know what they are doing. [tools]

 [Back to top](<#contents>)

+## Site Aims

+* To establish an online presence through a website and not just rely on social networks as Facebook, Instagram.
+* Be easily found by potential customers through search engines.
+* To offer information about the company and its services as well as data analysis and data science.

 ## Wireframes